-On May 11th & 12th, USGBC hosted its first Smart Building Summit, bringing together diverse players to discuss the optimization of the design and operation of integrated, high-performance buildings.
+On October 26th and 27th, USGBC will host its second Smart Building Summit, bringing together diverse players to discuss the optimization of the design and operation of integrated, high-performance buildings.
 Join us with other industry leaders for our 2023 event to explore opportunities to advance how smart buildings can support climate, health, equity, and resilience.
 More information on the program and registration is forthcoming.

 Check back for 2023 speaker announcements

 Review the 2022 schedule and stay tuned for information on 2023.

 The Challenge of Smart Building Integration

 Smart Building Operators: The Workforce of the Future

 State of the Art AI & Machine Learning in Buildings

 We welcome your support and partnership.
 Reach out to Melanie Colburn, USGBC Director of Market Transformation & Development (email@example.com) or check out the prospectus.